 After graduating from Berklee, Brian started working for Carnival Cruise Lines as a Showband Musician on the Carnival Elation in 2015.

-Since the fall of 2015, Brian has been living in Chiba Prefecture, Japan, where he has been teaching and performing at various restaurants, hotels, live houses, and concert halls.
+Since the fall of 2015, Brian has been living in Chiba Prefecture, Japan, where he has been teaching various woodwind instruments and jazz theory; and performing at various restaurants, hotels, live houses, and concert halls.
+He has also recorded woodwinds for television commercials and albums.